 The U.S. Food and Drug Administration has authorized or approved four COVID-19 vaccines.
 Pfizer-BioNTech, Moderna, Johnson & Johnson/Janssen (J&J), and Novavax developed the vaccines.
 Millions of Americans have received them so far.

-Data show the COVID-19 vaccines are safe and effective, and millions of Americans have already received the vaccines.
+Data show the COVID-19 vaccines are safe and effective.

 If you’ve scheduled an appointment to get vaccinated, you may be wondering what to expect after you receive your shot.
 No matter which manufacturer produced the vaccine you receive, the potential side effects are similar.

 What Are the Side Effects of the COVID-19 Vaccine?